Qualys/ironbee/predicate/predicate_guide.md

 `P.Sequence()` is used to construct sequences of values.  `P.Identity(v)` behaves like `v`.
 Both of these have little use outside of testing Predicate; they are detailed in the reference manual.

 # Part 3: Additional Topics

+## Lua Frontend [Lua Frontend] ##

+The Lua frontend provides a variety of functions for producing predicate objects.
+Predicate objects in turn can be used to create further predicate objects or to generate a sexpr.
+The waggle `predicate` modifier understands predicate objects and automatically generates a sexpr and passes it to Predicate.

+All Predicate calls are available via a `P.X` function.
+For example, the `gt` ppredicate function is available via `P.Gt`.
+Many IronBee transformations and operators are also directly available.
+For example, `P.Rx(pattern, value)` is equivalent to `P.Operator('rx', pattern, value)`.

+There are also functions to direct construct expressions.  `P.String(value)` and `P.Number(value)` create literals; `P.Null, P.True, and P.False` are constants that create `null`, `(true)` and `(false)`, respectively; `P.Call(function, args)` creates a function call; `P.Raw(sexpr)` creates `sexpr` and can be used to mix directly written sexprs with predicate objects.

+Finally, the predicate objects created by the functions described above provide functionality through operators and methods: `+` for and, `/` for or, unary `-` for not, binary `-` for and-not, and `^` for xor.
+Many predicate calls are available as predicate object methods which pass themselves in as the last argument.
+For example, `P.Var('REQUEST_METHOD'):eq('GET')` is equivalent to `P.Eq('GET', P.Var('REQUEST_METHOD))`.

 ## Tools ##